Fineshade Priory

 Fineshade Priory was a priory of Augustinian Canons Regular in Northamptonshire, England.
 The remains of the site are now in the parish of Duddington-with-Fineshade, about 5 mi north-east of Corby along the A43 road.

-It was founded before 1208 by Richard Engayne (Engain), Lord of Blatherwycke, on the site of a small castle and dissolved in 1536.
+It was founded before 1208 by Richard Engayne (Engain), Lord of Blatherwycke, on the site of a small motte and bailey castle and dissolved in 1536.

 The buildings were granted to Lord Russell 1541/2.
 Sir Robert Kirkham bought it in 1545 and converted the west range into a country residence, which was demolished along with the remains of the priory in 1749.

 A house was subsequently built on the site but demolished in 1956.
-The stable block remains, converted to a residence.
+The stable block remains, converted to a residence; it is a Grade II listed building.
+The site of "Fineshade motte and bailey castle and abbey" is a scheduled monument.

 Fineshade Wood is part of Rockingham Forest.
 The civil parish has merged with Duddington.